 Problem Statement 1 (Prioritized): Based on student achievement data, our sub-populations of White and Asian are under performing.
 Root Cause: Teachers are not personalizing learning in a rigorous form.
-Teachers are significantly tuned in to traditional minority (Hispanic) and struggling populations (Sped).
+Teachers are significantly tuned in to traditional minority (Hispanic).

 Problem Statement 2 (Prioritized): Student achievement data shows that Special Education students are scoring significantly lower than their peers.
-Root Cause: SpEd students are expected to perform at the same level as GenEd students disregarding the individual needs they have.
+Root Cause: SpEd students are expected to perform at the same level as General Education students disregarding the individual needs they have.
 In-Class Support teachers are not effectively differentiating instruction to meet learner needs.